DOT / SAP Evaluations Explained Step-by-Step

 What Happens After I Complete the SAP Program?

-- The employee should contact their human resources department safety coordinator or person in charge of alcohol and drug testing for the company.
+- The employee should contact their human resources department, safety coordinator, or the person in charge of alcohol and drug testing for the company.

-- The employee should let the company representative (also known as the DER or Designated Employer Representative) know they are ready to return to duty.
-Be sure the company representative communicates with the SAP who provided the evaluation, follow-up evaluation, and return to duty testing schedule.
+- The employee should inform the company representative (also known as the DER or Designated Employer Representative) that they are ready to return to duty.
+Ensure the company representative communicates with the SAP who provided the evaluation, follow-up evaluation, and return-to-duty testing schedule.

 - The SAP will confirm the employee’s compliance and share the testing schedule with the DER.

-- The DER will then inform the employee of when they can report to a testing center for a DOT alcohol/drug test.
+- The DER will then inform the employee when they can report to a testing center for a DOT alcohol and/or drug test.

-- After proof of a negative test, the DER provides further instructions about the day, time, and any other procedures necessary to resume work.
-The DER or director of the company’s alcohol/drug testing program will oversee all the return-to-duty tests that need to be conducted according to the testing schedule.
+After proof of a negative drug test, the DER provides further instructions about the day, time, and any other procedures necessary to resume work.
+The DER or director of the company’s alcohol and drug testing program oversees all return-to-duty tests according to the testing schedule set by the SAP.

-The SAP is no longer involved in the process other than sharing the original SAP evaluation compliance information with any new employers.
-Suppose the employee is seeking new employment at any time after the original SAP evaluation.
-In that case, they should provide the company representative (DER or safety/substance use testing program director) with the SAP's name and contact information.
-This allows the SAP to share the compliance and testing schedule documents with the DER.
+The SAP is no longer involved in the process, except for sharing the original SAP evaluation compliance information with any new employers.
+If the employee seeks new employment after the original SAP evaluation, they should provide the company representative (DER or safety/substance use testing program director) with the SAP's name and contact information to initiate transfer of your SAP compliance and testing documents.

 For greater detail on the follow-up testing period, visit www.transportation.gov or read below.